Look beyond Port Macquarie’s apparent natural charms – the beaches, rainforest and koalas – and you’ll find a foodie paradise.

 At Ricardoes Tomatoes & Strawberries, 10 minutes’ north of Port Macquarie, visitors are invited to pick their own produce.
 Select your own is also the order of the day at Rockin’ Oysters at Camden Haven, where you can pluck Sydney rock oysters straight from the pristine waters and discover for yourself why these oysters recently won a Brisbane brewer’s Green Beacon Perfect Beer Match award.

 Back in Port Macquarie itself, the owners of Bar Florian recreate the Venetian fare of their ancestry amid a 1960s Italian decor recalling la dolce vita.
 Or for French-style fare, pop in to Michel's Patisserie where the range of gateaux, tortes, fruit flans, quiches, pies, cookies, croissants and Danish pastries will leave you spoil for choice.
-Better yet, Members, purchase any hot beverage and receive a complimentary up-size at Michel's Patisserie.

 If it’s chilling out you’re after, head to The Rainforest Cafe tucked away in the Sea Acres Rainforest Centre, for American style pancakes or a lunch of twice cooked pork belly, spiced pear and crispy chats.